OmdenaAI/SriLankaChapter_RegulatoryDecisionMaking/data/final_dataset/files/Circulers/TRI_Advisory_Ciculars_LU_01.md

 The Tea Research Institute of Sri Lanka, Talawakelle.

-Copyright - The Tea Research Institute of Sri Lanka 2002

-COPYRIGHT

 All rights reserved.
 No part of this publication may be reproduced or transmitted in any form or by any means; electronic or mechanical, including photocopying, recording or information storage and retrieval, without permission in writing from the Director; The Tea Research Institute of Sri Lanka.